The $49.1 Billion Opportunity

 Ontology-Driven AI

-No product combines knowledge graphs + rules engine + ML for equipment intelligence
+No product combines knowledge graphs + AI generated rules + ML Model for equipment intelligence

 The Cost of Inaction